Frequently Asked Questions

 Here is a web page where you can see average weather data for Kissimmee, Florida:

-The FAA requires a pilot medical certificate from an Aviation Medical Examiner (AME) prior to flying solo or earning a pilot certificate (with the exception of a Sport Pilot certificate).
+The FAA requires a pilot medical certificate from an Aviation Medical Examiner (AME) prior to flying solo or earning a pilot certificate.

 Sport pilots and students seeking a sport pilot certificate do not need a medical, as long as the sport pilot or applicant has no known medical conditions that might be a safety hazard, and has not been denied a medical in the past, a U.S. driver’s license is all that is needed.